 “That’s a whole month of rent for me,” Neuser said of the $600 in the missing bag.
 She had the cash because she was unable to deposit it over the weekend.

-Neuser said she knows not to carry around her bank account information and Social Security card, but had them with her because she had just set up with account with Damariscotta Bank & Trust and wasn’t sure if she would need her Social Security number for employment paperwork.
+Neuser said she knows not to carry around her bank account information and Social Security card, but had them with her because she had just set up an account with Damariscotta Bank & Trust and wasn’t sure if she would need her Social Security number for employment paperwork.

 This is Neuser’s second summer working at The Contented Sole, the restaurant on Pemaquid Harbor at the Colonial Pemaquid State Historic Site.